AgriculturalModelExchangeInitiative/Crop2ML/doc/user/description.rst

 *	 and their corresponding value

-*Outputs* MUST contain zero or more output elements.
+*Outputs* MUST contain one or more output elements.

 .. code-block:: xml